Choice Mutual Rating

 According to their website, National Family life insurance for seniors will be one of the following three types of coverage:

-• Whole Life Insurance: This is a permanent contract with fixed premiums for the policy’s life.
+• Whole Life Insurance: Whole life is a permanent contract with fixed premiums for the policy’s life, and it builds cash value.
 It will never expire due to age, and the coverage will never decrease in value.
 Depending on your age and health, they claim you can apply for up to 1 million dollars in coverage.

-• Final Expense Insurance: This is a small coverage simplified issue whole life insurance plan that does not require an exam to qualify.
-All you need to do is answer some health questions.
+• Final Expense Insurance: Final expense insurance is a simplified issue whole life insurance plan that does not require an exam to qualify.
+To qualify, all you need to do is answer some health questions.
+It provides peace of mind knowing that your funeral costs can be paid for when you die.
 The premiums won’t change, the coverage won’t decrease, and the policy will never expire.
 They offer up to $30,000 in coverage for this plan.
 Sometimes their final expense policy has a two-year waiting period.
-If you die during the waiting period, they will only refund your premiums plus 10% interest.
+They will only refund your premiums plus 10% interest if you die during the waiting period.
 You would have to live for more than two years before the full death benefit becomes payable.
 Many burial life insurance companies, such as Colonial Penn, also include a waiting period.

 Like every life insurance company, all their products come with a money-back guarantee (typically 30 days, depending on your state).

-Assurance does not offer universal life insurance or accidental death coverage.
+Unlike agencies like Family First Life, Assurance does not offer universal life insurance, guaranteed acceptance life insurance, or accidental death coverage.

 Pros & Cons Of Assurance Life Insurance